JohannesMP/com.johannesmp.blog/_posts/2017-01-25-port-forwarding-ssh-from-virtualbox.md

   - virtualization
 published: true
 comments: true
-note_class: "alert alert-info"
+note_class: alert alert-info
-note_prefix: "Note"
+note_prefix: Note
+note_body: >-
-note_body: "This post is reference [for a class](https://www.digipen.edu/coursecatalog/#CS261) and assumes some prior knowledge."
+  This post is reference [for a
+  class](https://www.digipen.edu/coursecatalog/#CS261) and assumes some prior knowledge.
+set_id: Linux Server Basics
+set_part_id: 1
+set_part_title: VirtualBox Port Forwarding
 ---

 In this post I will discuss setting up port forwarding to manage a local linux virtual machine through ssh, with a focus on mirroring the workflow you might follow with a dedicated Linux server.